-We borrowed \$5.0 million on the term loan payable that is being repaid in 24 equal monthly installments, beginning on October 1, 2011 and concluding on September 1, 2013.
-The effective interest rate on the term loan is LIBOR plus 2.65 percent per annum and was 2.9 percent at August 31, 2012 and August 31, 2011.
+We borrowed \$5.0 million on the Term Loan payable that was being repaid in 24 equal monthly installments, beginning on October 1, 2011 and concluding on September 1, 2013.
+However, we paid the final Term Loan installment on August 16, 2013.
+We did not incur any prepayment penalties or additional interest charges from early repayment of the Term Loan.

-6. FINANCING OBLIGATION
+7. FINANCING OBLIGATION